 Move-In Ready Home: Bridging the gap between Residents and Owners

 So how do we bridge the gap?
 Management One encourages the homeowner to do the repairs needed to bring the home up to current market standards, not creating the Taj Mahal but bringing the house into the 21 Century.
-All the while, not over-promising residents the condition the home will be in once the rehab work is completed.
+All the while, not over-promising residents of the condition the home will be in once the rehab work is completed.
 Residents, too, must remember they are renting a home and not staying in the Ritz Carlton.

 An average rehab costs about $4,500.
-While that is a chunk of change, the good news is 40% of that amount is a tax write off.
+While that is a chunk of change, the good news is 40% of that amount is a tax write-off.
 This could include painting the cabinets in the kitchen to “spruce” them up instead of replacing them.
 You can reglaze the counters in the kitchen and bathrooms to bring new life without the added cost of replacing them.
 There are minor things that can be done during each vacancy to keep the home looking fresh and new to attract great residents.

-When properties are made rent-ready correctly, a number of repairs requested by a resident after move-in should be one or two at the most.
+When properties are made rent-ready correctly, the number of repairs requested by a resident after move-in should be one or two at the most.
 If the homeowner fails to make the property rent-ready, they run a very high risk of: